agencyenterprise/aeboilerplate/docs/documentation.md

 # Configuration

-Learn how to configure authentication using OAuth2, deploy and Circle CI

-The API and Client have both the same structure of configuration files.
+The API and Client have the same structure of configuration files.
 You can find these files on: `api/src/config` and `client/src/config`.
 The configuration is based on environment variables set using the docker-compose file when running the project in development mode.

 ## Authentication